Shroom.Finance Tops 24-Hour Volume of $810,879.00 (SHROOM)

-Shroom.Finance (CURRENCY:SHROOM) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM Eastern on February 21st.
-During the last week, Shroom.Finance has traded flat against the U.S. dollar.
-One Shroom.Finance coin can currently be bought for approximately $0.39 or 0.00000766 BTC on popular cryptocurrency exchanges.
-Shroom.Finance has a market cap of $19.96 million and $810,879.00 worth of Shroom.Finance was traded on exchanges in the last 24 hours.
+Shroom.Finance (CURRENCY:SHROOM) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM Eastern on February 26th.
+In the last seven days, Shroom.Finance has traded flat against the U.S. dollar.
+One Shroom.Finance coin can currently be purchased for about $0.39 or 0.00000766 BTC on exchanges.
+Shroom.Finance has a market cap of $19.96 million and $810,879.00 worth of Shroom.Finance was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.